Tender (RFx)

 Resources

-Circular Procurement in 8 Steps: Step 5 Selection cover
+Circular Procurement in 8 Steps cover

-Circular Procurement in 8 Steps: Step 5 Selection
+Circular Procurement in 8 Steps

-This eBook from Copper8 offers practical guidance on integrating circular principles into your procurement cycle.
-Step 5 (pages 86 to 93) focuses on the selection stage of your tendering procedure, including the legal principles you can apply to ensure your sustainability ambitions are reflected in your tender.
+Tender RF(x): Step 5 (pages 86 to 93) focuses on the selection stage of your tendering procedure, including the legal principles you can apply to ensure your sustainability ambitions are reflected in your tender.

 Circular Economy Procurement Framework cover